googlefonts/googlefonts.github.io/gf-guide/metrics.md

 Many font families receive upgrades, either by the original author or a 3rd party.
 When character extensions occur which modify the font's bounding box, the vertical metrics will need to be recalculated.

 Imagine we have a previous v1.000 release.
 We're now adding Vietnamese.
 The version number has been bumped to V2.000.
-The font's bbox `yMax` has changed from `1000` to `1102` and `yMin` from `-200` to `-314`.
+The font's bounding box `yMax` has changed from `1000` to `1102` and `yMin` from `-200` to `-314`.

 v1.000 had the following family vertical metrics: